Con-Nicoloulias/DecisionSupportEvaluationPlatform/README.md

 7. Type "nodemon index.js" to run the server.
 8. Use http://localhost:8000 to access the server.

-_Greg O'Keefe `greg.okeefe@dst.defence.gov.au`, December 2020
-With important contributions from:
+_Greg O'Keefe `greg.okeefe@dst.defence.gov.au`, December 2020, with important contributions from:
 - Steve Wark and Wolfgang Mayer (Python sourced game 'Wolf_Goat_Cabbage')
 - Con Nicoloulias and Jake Townsend (Server Express, Website, GUI and TextUI)